InftyAI/llmaz/docs/examples/hpa/README.md

 ## How to Use

-Set the Playground ElasticConfig like this:
+If your backendRuntime has already configured the `ScaleTrigger`, set the `playground.elasticConfig` like this:

 ```yaml
 spec: